Arthur-Milchior/anki-correct-card-generation/README.md

 ## Warning
+### Computer only
 It should sadly be noted that this add-on is kind of incompatible with any version of anki without this addon.
 It means that some cards may be generated here, and be seen as empty on ankidroid/ankiweb/ios.

+### Cloze deletion
+This add-on only deals with non-cloze notes.
+In the case of cloze note, this add-on use the anki's standard algorithm to decide which cards remain.
+This may change in the future

 ## Internal
 It changes the following methods: